-As a new small business owner, you may not yet have an employee handbook of all your policies, procedures, and all other employment and job-related information employees need to know and acknowledge.
+As a new small business owner, you may not know how to write an employee handbook. of all your policies, procedures, and all other employment and job-related information employees need to know and acknowledge.

 There are many reasons to have an employee handbook that new hires read over and sign immediately.

 - That it sets clear expectations for your employees